RedBellPepperoni/ChatApplication/README.md

 >
 > Implement a Buffer Class that encodes/decodes 32bit unsigned Integers using BIG/LITTLE endian
 >
-> The Buffer should also dynamically grow depending on teh message size
+> The Buffer should also dynamically grow depending on the message size
+> [Currently the buffer is set to 16 bytes just to show the growing process]
 >
 > Have a custom protocol with Length prefixing
 >